mvolkmann/blog/src/warp.md

   Both options are on by default.

-  Click "Close settings and view network logging" to add a command to the current pane that will display all the communications being sent to the Warp team.
+  Click "Close settings and view network logging" to add a command in the current pane that displays all the communications being sent to the Warp team.
   After viewing it, press ctrl-c to return to the pane.

 - About